 Through discussions with stakeholders, fair housing advocates, and this assessment of fair housing issues, the City identified factors that contribute to fair housing issues, as shown in Table 1F-8, Factors Contributing to Fair Housing Issues.
 While there are several strategies identified to address the fair housing issues, the most pressing issues are the concentration of lower-income households resulting in the Area of High Segregation and Poverty designation and exposure of these households to negative conditions, such as flooding and pollution.
 While Huron offers valuable affordable housing opportunities that may draw lower-income households to the community, residents face barriers to accessing educational and economic opportunities that present a fair housing concern compared to the region.
-Prioritized contributing factors are bolded in Table 1F-14 and associated actions to meaningfully affirmatively further fair housing are included in Section 1F-1, Action Plan.
+Prioritized contributing factors are bolded in Table 1F-14 and associated actions to meaningfully affirmatively further fair housing related to these factors are bold and italicized.
+Additional programs to affirmatively further fair housing are included in Section 1F-1, Action Plan.